 - Have sole or part legal ownership of the property that was your main or only home

 - Have your property, registered with the Land Registry, or it is not, arrange for it be registered.
 To be eligible for a mandatory offer of a DPA there must be no other interests in the property, for example outstanding mortgages or equity release schemes, which will affect the Council’s ability to secure the amounts due to it under the DPA.

 - Own a property that isn't disregarded in the financial assessment because it is occupied by your spouse, or a close relative who is aged 60 or over, is disabled or otherwise dependent upon you as defined by regulations made under the Care Act 2014

 - Have mental capacity to agree to enter into a deferred payment agreement or have a legally appointed agent willing to agree this (a legally appointed agent would be a person(s) with a registered enduring power of attorney or lasting power of attorney, or a deputy appointed by the Court of Protection and the Office of the Public Guardianship).

-Please note Acceptance of any application by the Council under the DPS is subject to you meeting the criteria for entering the scheme.
-If you want to make an application for a deferred payment agreement please contact our First Point of Contact on:
+PLEASE NOTE: Acceptance of any application by the Council under the DPS is subject to you meeting the criteria for entering the scheme.
+If you want to make an application for a deferred payment agreement please contact our First Point of Contact on Telephone 0345 678 9044.

 If you need further guidance concerning local authority charging for residential and nursing care, and independent financial advice, please see our Fact Sheet 13 ‘Seeking Further Financial Advice’.